mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 # Client Library

-As the goal of _mongodbprotocol_ is to implement, to the extent that it is feasible, the
+As the goal of _nosqlprotocol_ is to implement, to the extent that it is feasible, the
 [MongoDB Wire Protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/)
 and the
 [Database Commands](https://docs.mongodb.com/manual/reference/command/)
-the way MongoDB implements them, it should be possible to use any language specific [driver](https://docs.mongodb.com/drivers/).
+the way MongoDB® implements them, it should be possible to use any language specific [driver](https://docs.mongodb.com/drivers/).

-However, during the development of mongodbprotocol, the _only_ client library that has been verified to work is version 3.6 of [MongoDB Node.JS Driver](http://mongodb.github.io/node-mongodb-native/).
+However, during the development of _nosqlprotocol_, the _only_ client library that has been verified to work is version 3.6 of [MongoDB Node.JS Driver](http://mongodb.github.io/node-mongodb-native/).

 # Parameters

-Using the following parameters, the behavior of _mongodbprotocol_ can be adjusted.
-As they are not generic listener parameters, but specific to _mongodbprotocol_ they must be qualified with the `mongodbprotocol`-prefix.
+Using the following parameters, the behavior of _nosqlprotocol_ can be adjusted.
+As they are not generic listener parameters, but specific to _nosqlprotocol_ they must be qualified with the `nosqlprotocol`-prefix.

 For instance:
 ```
 [MongoDB-Listener]
 type=listener
 service=TheService
-protocol=mongodbprotocol
+protocol=nosqlprotocol
-mongodbprotocol.user=the_user
+nosqlprotocol.user=the_user
-mongodbprotocol.password=the_password
+nosqlprotocol.password=the_password
-mongodbprotocol.on_unknown_command=return_error
+nosqlprotocol.on_unknown_command=return_error
 ...
 ```